 April 9, 1992

-As I note below, new Illinois governors often move agencies round the way they rearrange the furniture at the mansion, as a way to make the place feel theirs.
-It makes them feel useful.
-Such moves always cost more than they save, and create more than a little confusion among employees, but it looks easy on paper.
+As I note below, new Illinois governors often move agencies around the way they rearrange the furniture at the mansion, partly as a way to make the place feel theirs, partly to make themselves feel useful.
+It looks easy on paper, but such moves always cost more than they save, and create more than a little confusion among employees.

 The news that Gov. Jim "James" Edgar is not going to reorganize major state agencies after all hit Springfield hard.
 Painters and printers who took out loans in anticipation of a burst of business were said to be outraged; Gary LaPaille and the Democrats won't have to pay a nickel for yard signs or leaflets the next time Edgar runs for anything in Sangamon County.

-This is why most state officials would rather stick with something that they know doesn't work than try something they don't know will work.
+This is why most state officials would rather stick with something that they know doesn't work than try something they're not sure will work.
 Edgar lowered the political risks of merger by picking on agencies smaller than he is, such as the Department of Energy and Natural Resources.
 One plan reportedly would have merged ENR with an enlarged Illinois Environmental Protection Agency.

 ENR is something of a mongrel dog.
 Its makeup demonstrates why Jim Thompson earned a reputation as a politician rather than as an administrator.
 The agency was assembled to shepherd the state (via various conservation and coal technology initiatives) through an energy-scarce future that never arrived.
 Grafted onto this soon-to-be-irrelevant energy operation were existing programs from other agencies that had something to do with research regarding natural resources: the Illinois State Museum, whose mission is ultimately pedagogical; the water, geological, and natural history surveys (based in Champaign) whose orientation is industrial; and the old Institute for Environmental Quality, one of the state's three original environmental protection agencies, which was rule-oriented.